 316 Gonzalez, 2010, p.
-468.
+468. 317 Gonzalez, 2010-2011, p.
+499.

-years ago; when dinosaurs became extinct.318 However, five countries, Armenia, Bolivia, Madagascar, Sri Lanka and Uzbekistan, have banned together with international agencies such as the FAO to improve the conservation of crop wild relatives.319 This is an important step forward, but the cooperation of more countries is essential for their work to be effective.
+relatives319.
+This is an important step forward, but the cooperation of more countries is essential for their work to be effective.

 Genetic banks also play in an important role in preserving genetic resources.
-They serve as a safe storage space of varieties of crops for later use by farmers, plant breeders and researchers.
+They serve as a safe storage space of varieties of crops for later use by farmers, plant breeders and researchers320.
 Organisations, like Bioversity International, are also playing a vital role in conserving biodiversity.
-Through a regeneration project in the Americas they aim to regenerate nearly 100 collections of 21 major crops held by organisations and genebanks throughout the world, in order to keep them from deteriorating.
+Through a regeneration project in the Americas they aim to regenerate nearly 100 collections of 21 major crops held by organisations and genebanks throughout the world, in order to keep them from deteriorating321.
 In addition, their Seeds for Needs programme involves pre-selecting crop varieties that are likely to perform well under the effects of climate change.
-Part of the programme also entails providing communities with these seeds in order to lower the vulnerability of their crops to the effects of climate change.
+Part of the programme also entails providing communities with these seeds in order to lower the vulnerability of their crops to the effects of climate change322.